-As used herein, the following chemical categories are subject to regulation under the CWFPP regulations and referred to as Hazardous Materials:
+As used herein, the following chemical categories are subject to regulation under the WHPP regulations and referred to as Hazardous Materials:

-- 1) Halogenated Solvent Any liquid with a specific gravity greater than 1.0 at ambient temperature, and contains at least ten (10) percent of a chemical or chemicals (by weight) that is classified as a halogenated organic compound.
-A list of halogenated solvents is provided in Appendix A. - 2) Hazardous Substance Any mobile chemical or mobile chemical mixture that contains one or more constituents listed in the current version of the U.S. EPA publication Consolidated List of Chemicals Subject to the Emergency Planning and Community Right-To-Know Act (EPCRA) and Section 112(r) of the Clean Air Act (EPA 550-B-01-003, or as updated), at a concentration of at least ten (10) percent (by weight).
-The 'Chemical List of Lists' is included as Appendix B. Materials included on the 'Chemical List of Lists' that would normally be considered under the Petroleum definition, below, including but not limited to, propane (CAS 74-96-6) and methane (CAS 74-82-8) shall be excluded from the definition of Hazardous Substance and addressed as Petroleum products. - 3) A Hazardous Waste defined pursuant to OAR Chapter 340, Division 101, shall be considered a Hazardous Material at the regulatory threshold concentrations or definitions at which they are deemed to be a hazardous waste by the Oregon Department of Environmental Quality.
-For the purposes of the CWFPP, hazardous wastes shall be considered mobile.
+- 1) Halogenated Solvent Any liquid with a specific gravity greater than 1.0 at ambient temperature, and containing at least ten (10) percent of a halogenated chemical or chemicals (by weight) is classified as a Halogenated Solvent.
+A list of Halogenated Solvents is provided in Appendix A. - 2) Hazardous Substance Any mobile chemical or mobile chemical mixture that contains one or more constituents listed in the current version of the U.S. EPA publication Consolidated List of Chemicals Subject to the Emergency Planning and Community Right-To-Know Act (EPCRA) and Section 112(r) of the Clean Air Act (EPA 550-B-01-003, or as updated), at a concentration of at least ten (10) percent (by weight).
+The 'Chemical List of Lists' is included as Appendix B. Materials included on the 'Chemical List of Lists' that would normally be considered under the Petroleum definition, below, including but not limited to, propane (CAS 74-96-6) and methane (CAS 74-82-8) shall be excluded from the definition of Hazardous Substance and addressed as Petroleum Products. - 3) A Hazardous Waste defined pursuant to OAR Chapter 340, Division 101, shall be considered a Hazardous Material at the regulatory threshold concentrations or definitions at which they are deemed to be a Hazardous Waste by the Oregon Department of Environmental Quality.
+For the purposes of the WHPP, Hazardous Wastes shall be considered mobile.